Updated on: Sep 21st, 2023 | 5 min read

 In 2020, HSBC became the first foreign bank in India to announce the launch of a green fixed deposit scheme, entering a club of a select few global banks to bring forth this proposition.

-Disclaimer: The aforementioned features are only indicative.
+Note: The features mentioned above are only indicative.
 Exact features and benefits may vary for different financial institutions.
 Investors are advised to confirm the same from the concerned institution before investing.

 Climate change has led to unprecedented temperature increases and disrupted weather patterns in India and worldwide.
-Hence, investing in projects that are ESG-sensitive is crucial to fulfilling your duties as responsible global citizens.
+Hence, investing in ESG-sensitive projects is crucial to fulfilling your duties as responsible global citizens.
 Green FDs fit the bill perfectly as they assure fixed returns and ensure that your capital contributes to the country’s greater socio-economic good, thus putting your money to work in more ways than one.

 What is ESG investing?